Gabliteration: Adaptive Multi-Directional Neural Weight Modification for Selective Behavioral Alteration in Large Language Models: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the foundational work of Arditi et al.~\cite{arditi2024refusal} on single-direction abliteration, which provided the initial inspiration for developing our Gabliteration technique.
-We are grateful to \href{https://x.com/geoshh}{\texttt{Joshua Ollswang}}, \href{https://x.com/awnihannun}{\texttt{Awni Hannun}} for their thoughtful feedback, which contributed to the improvement of this work.
+We are grateful to \href{https://x.com/geoshh}{\texttt{Joshua Ollswang}}, \href{https://x.com/awnihannun}{\texttt{Awni Hannun}}, and \href{https://huggingface.co/DontPlanToEnd}{\texttt{DontPlanToEnd}} for their thoughtful feedback, help, and evaluations, which contributed to the improvement of this work.